ARSSHEIKH/react-native-tts-updated/README.md

 Forked from [React Native TTS](https://www.npmjs.com/package/react-native-tts).

-Added a function that can find language e, to check the language is availble on running device
+Added a function that can find language, to check the language is availble on running device

 - [Complete Reason for fork](#reason-for-this-fork)